Respawn-League/Respawn-Docs/docs/src/league/rules/account-usage.md

 ## Alternate Accounts
 Use of alternative accounts is prohibited.
 If you need to have your account switched, a review process will begin.
-You will need to contact the staff team to start this.
+You will need to contact the staff team via our support bot Alfred to start this.
 If you are found using an alternate account to cheat anywhere or are using a separate league account with a different Steam account, you will immediately be removed from the league, with a repeat offence resulting in a permanent league ban.

 ## Sharing